-- The practice was clean and well maintained. - The practice had infection control procedures which reflected published guidance.
+- The practice was generally clean and well maintained. - The practice had infection control procedures which reflected published guidance, but some improvements were required. - Staff knew how to deal with emergencies and appropriate medicines and life-saving equipment were available, although there were some improvements required to the range of equipment that was available. - The practice had systems to help them manage risk. - The practice had suitable safeguarding processes and staff knew their responsibilities for safeguarding adults and children. - The practice had thorough staff recruitment procedures. - The clinical staff provided patients' care and treatment in line with current guidelines. - Staff treated patients with dignity and respect and took care to protect their privacy and personal information. - The appointment system met patients' needs. - The practice had effective leadership.
+Staff felt involved and supported and worked well as a team. - The practice asked staff and patients for feedback about the services they provided.

-- Staff knew how to deal with emergencies.
-Appropriate medicines and life-saving equipment were available. - The practice had systems to help them manage risk. - The practice had suitable safeguarding processes and staff knew their responsibilities for safeguarding adults and children. - The practice had thorough staff recruitment procedures. - The clinical staff provided patients' care and treatment in line with current guidelines. - Staff treated patients with dignity and respect and took care to protect their privacy and personal information. - The appointment system met patients' needs. - The practice had effective leadership.
-Staff felt involved and supported and worked well as a team. - The practice asked staff and patients for feedback about the services they provided. - · The practice dealt with complaints positively and efficiently.
+• The practice dealt with complaints positively and efficiently.